Mitch McConnell Reportedly Preparing ‘Poison Pill’ To Thwart Democrats And Doom $2,000 Stimulus Checks

 As Talking Points Memo reported, the Senate majority leader is trying to sink the proposal that would more than double the $600 direct payments agreed to in the latest coronavirus stimulus deal, all while protecting two Georgia Senate runoff candidates.
 He may be hatching a plan to do both, with the report noting that he was preparing to tie in a less popular proposal from Trump that would make social media outlets liable for content published on their platforms.

 The president has repeatedly called for the repeal of Section 230 of the Communications Decency Act, claiming that these platforms have treated him unfairly and are biased against conservatives.
-McConnell would also follow up on Trump’s unfounded claims of election fraud in the bill as well, the report noted.
+McConnell would also follow up on Trump’s claims of election fraud in the bill as well, the report added.

 By tying a vote on this measure in with increasing the size of the checks to $2,000, McConnell is reportedly trying to force his Democratic colleagues into a difficult vote.
 This would allow the two Georgia members to vote for what would likely be a doomed bill, giving them cover with voters ahead of next month’s runoff races.